ibm-cloud-docs/dr-automation-powervs/responsibility.md

 Review the following sections for the specific responsibilities for you and for IBM when you use DR Automation for PowerVS.

-## Incident and Operations Management
+## Incident and operations management

 Incident and operations management includes tasks such as monitoring, event management, high availability, problem determination, recovery, and full state backup and recovery.

 The DR Automation for PowerVS deployable architectures do not identify specific responsibilities in this area.

-## Identity and Access Management
+## Identity and access management

 Identity and access management includes tasks such as authentication, authorization, access control policies, and approving, granting, and revoking access.